DHTMLX/docs-suite/docs/tree/features.md

 ## How to work with DHTMLX Tree

-In this section you may study how to expand or collapse Tree items, how to work with their state, how to add new items, update, or remove them, how to add and manipulate checkboxes, how to work with selection functionality, and more.
+In this section you may study how to expand or collapse Tree items, how to work with their state, and more.

 ### How to work with Tree items